Before I Arrive...

 Once you have parked

-- Our helpers will assist in unloading your car and getting your belongings to your room.
+- Our friendly helpers will assist in unloading your car and getting your belongings to your room.

 - You may be asked to move to another parking lot once you have unloaded your belongings from the car depending on the flow of traffic.